OV3RLORDS-MODS/GSM-GAME-SERVER-MANAGEMENT/README.md

 ------------------------------------------------------------------------------------------------

-Why Choose Project Zomboid Server Manager?
+Why Choose GSM?

-Managing a Project Zomboid server manually can be challenging and time-consuming.
-GSM simplifies this process by bringing all essential features together in one place, making server management straightforward for everyone.
-Whether you’re hosting a small private server or a larger public one, GSM ensures smooth operation and hassle-free management.
+Managing a Project Zomboid server manually can be both challenging and time-consuming.
+GSM streamlines this process by consolidating all essential features into one powerful tool, making server management straightforward and efficient.
+Whether you're running a small private server or a larger public one, GSM ensures smooth operation and effortless control.

-Easy Installation and Setup
+Easy Installation and Setup: GSM is designed for quick and simple setup, allowing you to get your server up and running in no time.
+Say goodbye to complicated configurations and hello to hassle-free server management.

+Affordable Pricing: GSM is available for just £2.50 per month, with a 7-day free trial to explore all its features before committing.
+This pricing helps support the continued development and maintenance of the application, ensuring you receive ongoing updates and improvements.
 🚀 Quick and Simple Setup: Unlike traditional tools like TCAdmin or Pterodactyl, which can be complicated and require complex configurations, GSM offers a streamlined setup process.
 Download, install, and you’re ready to go!

 🧑‍💻 Intuitive Design: With its user-friendly interface, even those with minimal technical skills can easily use GSM.